IvelinDankov/05-Second-Hand-Electric/README.md

 - [x] Next is to start with User data.
 - [x] Register User
 - [x] Login User & logout
+- [x] Create Controller for Create and add Create View
+- [x] At first in create change all names
 - [ ]
 - [ ]